Telcos must keep customers and the public informed when there is a major outage or a significant local outage to a telecommunications network.

 About the Standard

-The Telecommunications (Customer Communications for Outages) Industry Standard 2024 was made as part of the government’s response to recommendations made in the review of the Optus network outage of 8 November 2023.
+The Standard was made as part of the government’s response to recommendations made in the review of the Optus network outage in November 2023.

 Frequently asked questions

-The carrier that owns the telecommunications network affected by the outage determines when a major outage has occurred.
+The carrier that owns the telecommunications network affected by the outage determines when a major or significant local outage has occurred.

-Once a carrier detects a major outage, it is required to notify other carriers and carriage service providers that they have a commercial arrangement with for the supply of telecommunications services.
+Once a carrier detects a major or a significant local outage, it is required to notify other carriers and carriage service providers that they have a commercial arrangement with for the supply of telecommunications services.
 It is also required to notify the public through its website and social media accounts or websites, and other relevant stakeholders.

-Once the CSP has been notified of the major outage, it is required to attempt to communicate certain information with its customers through a range of methods of communication.
-These communication methods must be easy to understand and accessible to persons with a disability, or from a culturally or linguistically diverse background or other special needs.
+Once the CSP has been notified of the major or a significant local outage, it is required to attempt to communicate certain information with its customers through a range of methods of communication.
+These communication methods must be easy to understand and readily available to persons with disability, or from a culturally or linguistically diverse background or other accessibility requirements.

 Carriers do not communicate with customers because they only supply the carriage service to the CSP, and do not have direct relationships with the end-users.
-However, carriers are still required to put information up on their website if they detect a major outage over their network.
+However, carriers are still required to put information up on their website if they detect an outage over their network.

 The rules require CSPs to, as far as is reasonably practicable, make available a contact method that is capable of responding immediately to requests for urgent assistance from a customer.

-Requests for ‘urgent assistance’ can include requests from customers supplied with Priority Assistance services under Industry Code C609:2007 Priority Assistance for Life Threatening Medical Conditions.
+Requests for ‘urgent assistance’ can include requests from customers supplied with Priority Assistance services.